 - What is the incubation period for cysticercosis?

 - Is cysticercosis contagious?

 - What is the treatment for cysticercosis?

 - Is it possible to prevent cysticercosis?

 Quick GuideUncommon and Common Food-Poisoning Dangers in Pictures

 What causes cysticercosis?

-Cysticercosis is caused by the dissemination in humans of the larval form of the pork tapeworm, Taenia solium, that form cysts in various organs.
+Cysticercosis in humans is caused by the dissemination in humans of the larval form of the pork tapeworm, Taenia solium, which then form cysts in various organs.
 When the eggs of Taenia solium are ingested by humans, the tapeworm eggs hatch and the embryos penetrate the intestinal wall and reach the bloodstream.
 The formation of cysts in different body tissues leads to the development of symptoms, which will vary depending on the location and number of cysts.

 How is cysticercosis transmitted?

 Human cysticercosis, however, develops after humans ingest Taenia solium eggs.
 The eggs are typically spread via food, water, or surfaces contaminated with infected feces.
-Oftentimes, the eggs may be spread from the hands of infected food handlers who do not clean their hands or from foods fertilized/irrigated with water containing infected human feces.
-Though the source of this fecal-oral transmission often occurs from other infected individuals, it is also possible for individuals who carry the tapeworm to autoinfect themselves.
+Oftentimes, the eggs may be spread from the hands of infected food handlers who do not clean their hands or from fruits and vegetables fertilized/irrigated with water containing infected human feces.
+Though the source of this fecal-oral transmission most often occurs from other infected individuals, it is also possible for individuals who carry the tapeworm to infect themselves.